Julia-Wagner/furry-friends/README.md

 ![HTML Validator warnings](docs/testing/html_validator_warnings.png)

 I then used a `<h3>` inside my `<figcaption>` for my dog cards and added headings for the sections where it made sense.
-In a few cases it would not make sense to add a heading so I changed these articles to divs.
+In a few cases, it would not make sense to add a heading so I changed these articles to divs.
 Now all my pages came back with no errors or warnings.

 ![HTML Validator](docs/testing/html_validator.png)

-The full validation results can be found here for:
+The full validation results can be found here:

 - [index.html](docs/testing/html_validator_index.pdf)
 - [dogs.html](docs/testing/html_validator_dogs.pdf)